 "It sort of gives carte blanche for police officers to engage in bad conduct."

-“Qualified immunity--it’s not guaranteed a hundred percent of the time for every officer,” Krudo said.
+“Qualified immunity--it’s not guaranteed a 100% of the time for every officer,” Krudo said.
 “I’ve been at OPD for 16 years, we’ve had three cases here where officers acted outside the scope of their duties and they did not have qualified immunity.
 They were sued civilly.”

 One of those cases was Officer William Escobar who was caught on camera in 2014 punching kicking and dragging a handcuffed suspect who had already been pepper-sprayed.